-8.7.4.
-Results of Operations Based on Non-Consolidated Financial Statements
+6.12.4.
+Results of Operations in Years 2013-2014 Based on Non-Consolidated Financial Statements

 In years prior to 2015 BOF was qualified as an investment entity under IFRS 10.
 According to an exception in consolidation requirements in IFRS 10, investment entities are required to measure their subsidiaries at fair value through profit and loss rather than consolidate them.
 As a result, for years 2014 and 2013 BOF prepared statutory financial statements in a non-consolidated form.
 This section reviews BOF's results in years 2014 and 2013 based on non-consolidated financial statements.
-After the Combined Offering the Fund will not report its financial results in this form.
+After the merger with BOF, the Fund does not report its financial results in a non-consolidated form.

-The complete audited non-consolidated financial statements of BOF for the year 2014 are provided in Appendix D. There is an immaterial misstatement in the cash flow statement for the year 2014 which is presented on page D-25.
+The complete audited non-consolidated financial statements of BOF for the year 2014 are provided in Appendix E. There is an immaterial misstatement in the cash flow statement for the year 2014 which is presented on page E-25.
 Line "Total cash flows from investing activities" should amount to minus EUR 1,385,000 (a minus sign is missing).

-The complete audited non-consolidated financial statements of BOF for the year 2013 are provided in Appendix E. They contain two immaterial misstatements.
-The first misstatement is in the statement of financial position as at 31 December 2013 and 2012 which is presented on page E-18.
+The complete audited non-consolidated financial statements of BOF for the year 2013 are provided in Appendix F. They contain two immaterial misstatements.
+The first misstatement is in the statement of financial position as at 31 December 2013 and 2012 which is presented on page F-18.
 In the statement of financial position assets are presented in the order from non-liquid to liquid and, therefore, "Cash and cash equivalents" had to be presented below "Accrued income" line.
-Another misstatement is in the cash flow statement for the year 2012 which is presented on page E-20.
+Another misstatement is in the cash flow statement for the year 2012 which is presented on page F-20.
 Line "Total cash flows from core activities" should amount to EUR 584,493 (minus sign should be removed).